IAGOnDiscord/hsrs/README.md

 #### This project is developed on Gitlab.
-Please direct any issues there.
-I may not respond to any issues made here on Github.
+This repository is left here for archival purposes.
+No new developments will be made here.

 # HSRS